 - Driving at night (9 pm – 7 am) is prohibited.
 My last info is from 2017, but you can check this official site for updates.

 - The average speed is around 40 km/h (25 mph) – and even that often feels too fast!

 - Join a cycling contest here, if you dare!
-It’s organized usually in September.
+It’s organized usually in the first week of July.